marvinrusinek/angular-10-quiz-app/README.md

 <h2>Angular Quiz App</h2>

-<h4>Overview</h4>
 <p>Hey everyone! 🎉</p>
-<p>I'm excited to share the Angular quiz app I've been working on!
+<p>I'm really excited to share the Angular quiz app I've been working on!
 It's built entirely with Angular, and I would love for you to check it out.</p>
 <p>This dynamic and interactive quiz application is designed to present users with a series of questions across various milestones.
 It features timed quizzes, multiple-answer and single-answer questions, as well as explanations for each question.
 The app allows you to take engaging quizzes, navigate between questions smoothly, and provide real-time feedback based on your answers.
 The app is still a work in progress, with ongoing refinements to functionality, performance optimization, and a few features still under development.</p>

 <h4>Features</h4>